Quantum Bayesian Computation: Introduction

 Quantum embedding is an important part of the data encoding process and the type of functions that are easy to evaluate with quantum simulation.
-First, we create a density matrix of states of size $2^b \times 2^b $ from a $b$ Qubit computer.
+In particular, we show that quantum embeddings can be viewed as traditional kernel methods with a specific data encoding, First, we create a density matrix of states of size $2^b \times 2^b $ from a $b$ qubit computer.
 This will form the equivalent of the kernel space that is commonplace in learning methods.
 Machine learning methods essentially use linear algebra algorithms on this augmented feature space and quantum computers are directly applicable to such storage and calculations as they typically provide an exponential speed up in such algorithms, e.g. principal components, matrix inversion, Fourier transforms, inverse problem to a name a few.

-The rest of the paper is outlined as follows.
-Section 1.1 provides a discussion of computability of functions (Church, Turing) and its implementation in prediction and learning.
-Section 1.2 provides a review of important quantum algorithms.
-Section 2 provides a review of quantum probability ( \cite{wang2011quantum}) and simulation.
-Von Neumann's approach to quantum measurement is also described with particular emphasis on MCMC simulation, Deep Learning and Quantum Simulation, Our goal is to provide a unified overview of such methods as they pertain to quantum encoding.
-This provides a unifying view for quantum implementation of machine learning algorithms and provides an avenue for determining extensions.
-Section 3 describes quantum Bayes AI methods including quantum embedding.
-Section 4 describes quantum machine learning methods.
-Section 5 provides an example to quantum MNIST.
-Finally, Section 6 concludes with directions for future research.

-Much of the gains from quantum computing will be in regard to computability and representation of multivariate functions.
-Deep learning achieves this via a superposition of semi-affine functions whereas quantum computers use the Bloch sphere and a variety of quantum embeddings.